NeuroLexDiagnostics/train-age/README.md

 # train-age

-Repository for training age detection models using common voice dataset.
+Repository for training age detection models using the [Common Voice dataset](https://www.kaggle.com/mozillaorg/common-voice).

 ## how to download data

 Before downloading, make sure you have roughly 6 GB of hard disk space on your computer.

-You can download the data by going to [this link]() and clicking download (an arrow on the top right corner of page).
+You can download the data by going to [this link](https://drive.google.com/open?id=1A30sXuo4e8VINEfh6BQKKhK84QsPjuyC) and clicking download (an arrow on the top right corner of page).

 ## how data is organized